docker-web/docker-web/README.md

 The drawback of docker-compose is to launch services set in only one file.
 Gathered all your apps settings in the same file make it difficult to maintain and manage one service at a time.

-Pegaz providing a command line interface to split services configurations but also to manage all of them with one command line interface.
+Pegaz provide a command line interface to split services configurations but also to manage all of them with one command line interface.

 2. Proxy & SSL certificates
-    automatic
+    - automatic
-    sub domain
+    - sub domain
-    redirection
+    - redirection

 3. Create a service
     default configuration